alex-haozheng/497-gdrive/fileService/README.md

         - 404: Not Found
         - 500: Internal Server Error
 - `POST /events`
-    - **Description:** Receives events from the event bus.
-This endpoint should receive events from the event bus and handle them accordingly.
+    - **Description:** Sends events to the event bus.
+This endpoint should send events to the event bus and handle them accordingly.
     - **Request**
     ```json
     {